 Once a family's housing choice voucher term (including any extensions) expires, the family is no longer eligible to search for housing under the program.
 If the family still wishes to receive assistance, the CCHA may require that the family reapply, or may place the family on the waiting list with a new application date but without requiring reapplication.
 Such a family does not become ineligible for the program on the grounds that it was unable to locate a unit before the voucher expired [HCV GB p.
 8-13].

-If an applicant family's voucher term or extension expires before the CCHA has approved a tenancy, the CCHA will require the family to reapply for assistance.
+If an applicant family's voucher term or extension expires before the CCHA has approved a tenancy, the CCHA will require the family to reapply for assistance, provided that the RFTA was received after the voucher term expired.